 Lara Dorren realized Avallac'h did not love her and only wanted to be the father of what he called "The Child of the Elder Blood".
 Avallac'h is power crazed and wants to be a god.
 Being an Aen Saevherne, he already practically is a god.
 Ge'els realizes this, thus why he tells Geralt "I will not crown Avallac'h my king".

 Avallac'h is a pure blooded Elf who openly admits to hating Humans and half-Elves.
-Ciri is a half-Elf, and Avallac'h's wife (he has one, Amrynn the elven prostitute working at the Passiflora) later tells Ciri that Avallac'h hates what he has to do with her (sex), a mud-blood, to create the Child of the Elder Blood he wants.
+Ciri is a half-Elf, and Avallac'h's wife (he has one, Isilira an elven prostitute) later tells Ciri that Avallac'h hates what he has to do with her (sex), a mud-blood, to create the Child of the Elder Blood he wants.
 She tells Ciri it'd be better for everyone if she'd just do what she was supposed to do (get pregnant) so Avallac'h could be done with her and never have to see her again.
 At which point Ciri realizes he doesn't really love her and is only after fathering a child with an Elder Blood regardless of who she is.

 Ciri suffers from Stockholm Syndrome, thus why later as a teenager she ran away and sought out her previous kidnapper and rapist, to live with him as his lover for 21 years, and the time period of the video game is the year the Humans are trying to get her away from him, not so much to get her away from him, as Avallac'h is rather peaceful and not hurting her, and she seems to be happy with him, but rather to keep her out of the hands of King Eredin, who likewise wants her, but plans to use her as a weapon to kill off all Humans.